oracle/opengrok/Advanced-Configuration.md

 ## Read only configuration

 Therefore we substitute the persistent storage with another configuration file `/var/opengrok/etc/read-only.xml` which has the same syntax as the main `/var/opengrok/etc/configuration.xml` and contain the customized values.
 This file is passed to the indexer as a `-R` parameter and is decoded before the indexer runs.
-The indexer then fills the rest of the values which are usualy configurable from the command line interface.
+The indexer then fills the rest of the values which are usually configurable from the command line interface.

 **This is the ONLY way how to make a persistent configuration changes in your OpenGrok instance for options that are not customizable as an indexer parameter!**